Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Introduction

-For this first study we do emphasize that in order to focus on the measurement of the source distance and to try and determine what experimental PTA requirements we will need for this measurement to be feasible, we adopt a Euclidean cosmology and assume a static universe.
-This means there is only one type of distance measurement of the physical distance between the Earth and source in the work presented here.
-In a more generalized cosmology, the source distance parameter that is searched for in timing residual models when working in the plane-wave regime is the luminosity distance~\citep{NG_11yr_cw}, which comes from the amplitude of the timing residual.
+For this first study, we do emphasize that in order to focus on the measurement of the source distance and to try and determine what experimental PTA requirements we will need for this measurement to be feasible, we adopt a Euclidean cosmology and assume a static universe.
+This means that there is only one type of distance measurement of the physical distance between the Earth and the source in the work presented here.
+In a more generalized cosmology, the source distance parameter that is searched for in timing residual models when working in the plane-wave regime is the luminosity distance~\citep{PPTA_cw_2014,EPTA_cw_2016,NG_11yr_cw}, which comes from the amplitude of the timing residual.
 However, the curvature corrections from the Fresnel regime introduce a second distance parameter into the timing residual models, the comoving distance.
-In this paper we do not attempt to measure the source distance from the amplitude of the timing residual, only from the wavefront curvature corrections.
-Therefore the distance we recover would represent the comoving distance (not the luminosity distance) in a more general cosmological framework.
+In this paper, we do not attempt to measure the source distance from the amplitude of the timing residual, only from the wavefront curvature corrections.
+Therefore, the distance we recover would represent the comoving distance (not the luminosity distance) in a more general cosmological framework.
 The idea of measuring both distances in a generalized cosmological model was recently explored in~\citet{DOrazio_main_paper} as a means of measuring the Hubble constant using PTA experiments, and it will also be the follow-up study to this work, using the formalism and results that we establish in this paper.

-It is expected that measuring the comoving distance from the Fresnel corrections will be more difficult than measuring the luminosity distance from the amplitude, which will therefore limit the ability to measure cosmological parameters solely with the gravitational wave.
-In this study we show that the source sky and volume localization from measurements of the gravitational wave source parameters are greatly improved by highly accurate measurements of the pulsar distances in our PTA.
+It is expected that measuring the comoving distance from the Fresnel corrections will be more difficult than measuring the luminosity distance from the amplitude, which will therefore limit the ability to measure cosmological parameters solely with gravitational waves.
+In this study, we show that the source sky and volume localization from measurements of the gravitational wave source parameters are greatly improved by highly accurate measurements of the pulsar distances in our PTA.
 Localizing the source could be invaluable in the identification of an optical counterpart.
-If a counterpart is found and the redshift of its host galaxy determined, then the gravitational waves would provide a standard siren that would determine the distance of the source and hence a measurement of the Hubble constant~\citep{Holz_2005, Schutz_1986}.
+If a counterpart is found in a galaxy of known redshift, then gravitational waves would provide a standard siren that would determine the distance of the source and hence a measurement of the Hubble constant~\citep{Schutz_1986,Holz_2005}.